TKabakov/JavaScript/README.md

-All JS codes in tutorials/
+All codes in JS tutorials.